mendix/cf-mendix-buildpack/README.md

 ### Configuring External Filestore

+Mendix supports three external file stores: AWS S3 compatible file stores (5.15+), Azure Blob Storage (6.6+) and Swift, used in Bluemix Object Storage (6.7+).
+All of these can be configured manually via [Custom Runtime Settings](#configuring-custom-runtime-settings), but S3 and Swift (Bluemix Object Storage) can be configured in easier ways:

+#### Swift (Bluemix Object Storage) Settings

+When deploying Mendix 6.7 or higher to Bluemix, you can simply create an [Object Storage service](https://console.ng.bluemix.net/catalog/services/object-storage) and attach it to your app.
+By default, a container will be created for you called `mendix`.
+If you want to use a different container name (for example if you are sharing the Object Storage service between multiple apps), you can configure the container name with the environment variable `SWIFT_CONTAINER_NAME`.

+#### S3 Settings

 Mendix 5.15 and up can use external file stores with an S3 api.
 Use the following environment variables to enable this.

 * `S3_ACCESS_KEY_ID`: credentials access key